Artist: Phil Townsend

 Translations/reprints: Princess (series 2) 28 January 1984 and concluded in Tammy & Princess 2 June 1984; Translated into Dutch as “Steffie’s hart van steen” and printed in Dutch Tina #19/1984-42/1984.

 Stefa Giles and Joy Brett have been the closest of friends since they were toddlers.
 Mr Giles worries that they may be a little too inseparable, and Stefa tends to love too much, which can leave her open to being badly hurt.
-His concerns prove justified when Joy falls ill and dies.
+His concerns prove all too right when Joy falls ill and dies.

 It’s too traumatising for Stefa, and she cannot bear the thought of experiencing it again.
 Taking a cue from a statue in her garden, which seems impervious to everything because it is made of stone, Stefa starts to turn her heart into stone so she will never again experience such pain.
 So Stefa, who had hitherto been a loving girl, refuses to love people anymore.
 She snubs her classmates, freezes off all friendships, and swallows down any emotion because “statues don’t!”
 She even strives to stop loving her parents, believing she must so that she will not grieve if she loses them.

 The Giles parents put Stefa’s conduct down to the trauma of losing Joy, but they are deeply upset by how Stefa seems to be deliberately hurting them.
 At the advice of a doctor, they transfer to a new location.
 Stefa insists on bringing the statue, which she calls Stonyface.
 She ends up carrying Stonyface on her lap in the car as there is no room in the boot!
 Her parents are worried and upset that Stefa seems to be care more about the statue than them.
 They do not realise that Stefa identifies Stonyface as her only friend now that she is turning her heart into stone.
 Stefa’s pathological relationship with Stonyface leads to some hilarious situations, such as Stefa running away from home with Stonyface on a wheelbarrow – which gets her caught of course.
 On another occasion she sleeps on the lawn with Stonyface, only to wake up shivering from all the dew.